gemechu14/CT/README.md

 - `middleware/`: Middleware functions for authentication and error handling.
 - `config/`: Configuration files for environment variables.
 - `utils/`: Utility functions.
+## Environment Variables
+To configure environment-specific settings, create a `.env` file in the root of your project.
+This file is used to set variables such as API endpoints, client IDs, and feature flags that your application needs to function correctly.
+Below are some common environment variables used in the Cedar Backend:

+- `PORT`: The port on which the server will run.
+- `EMAIL`: The email address for sending notifications.
+- `DB_HOST`: Hostname of the PostgreSQL database.
+- `DB_PORT`: Port for the PostgreSQL database.
+- `DB_NAME`: Name of the PostgreSQL database.
+- `DB_USER`: Username for the PostgreSQL database.
+- `DB_PASSWORD`: Password for the PostgreSQL database.
+- `CLIENT_ID_Microsoft`: Client ID for Microsoft authentication.
+- `CLIENTSECRET_ID_Microsoft`: Client Secret for Microsoft authentication.
+- `EMAIL_PASSWORD`: Password for the email account used for notifications.

+### Reporting Hub
+- `TENANT_ID`: The ID of the tenant for your application.
+- `CLIENT_ID`: Client ID for accessing the Reporting Hub.
+- `CLIENT_SECRET`: Client Secret for accessing the Reporting Hub.
+- `SCOPE`: Required scope for API access.
+- `SUBSCRIPTION_ID`: Azure subscription ID.
+- `DEDICATEDCAPACITYNAME`: Name of the dedicated Power BI capacity.
+- `RESOURCEGROUPNAME`: Name of the resource group in Azure.
+- `APPVERSION`: Version of the application.

 ## Installation
 1. **Clone Repository:**